kennedykwangari/kennedykwangari.github.io/pages/awards.md

 ---
 layout: page
-title: Awards
+title: Awards and Honors
-permalink: /Awards & Honors/
+permalink: /Awards and Honors/
 ---

 **Selected Awards, Honors, and Recognitions for our Contributions, Work, and Efforts in the Data and Artificial Intelligence Industry**